Government Shutdown Resources

 I am in the middle of buying a house.
 Will my Federal Housing Administration (FHA)-insured loan still close?

-FHA will have limited staff during a shutdown and the processing or closing of FHA-insured loans may be delayed.
+FHA will have limited staff during the shutdown and the processing or closing of FHA-insured loans may be delayed.
 The longer the shutdown lasts, the more serious the impact will be.
 All FHA underwriting and processing requirements would remain in force during the government shutdown and no loan may be endorsed that does not fulfill those requirements.

-A shutdown may delay the processing or closing of your FHA-insured loan.
+The shutdown may delay the processing or closing of your FHA-insured loan.
 Please contact your lender for the exact status of your FHA loan.

 I am facing foreclosure on an FHA-backed loan.
 Does the clock stop?